h3rald/h3rald/contents/conver.md

 #### Dependency Management

-Assuming that two projects "A" and "B" both follow Convergent Versioning, if "B" depends on "A", then:

-- The dependability score of "A" MUST be higher than the one of "B".
-- "B" MUST be compatible exactly with a specific version of "A", unless "A" is in _consolidated_ or _bedrock_ stage, in which case "B" MAY be compatible with any version of "A" with a score of 801 or higher (and therefore at least in _consolidated_ stage).
+Assuming that two projects "A" and "B" both follow Convergent Versioning, if "B" depends on "A", then "B" MUST be compatible exactly with a specific version of "A", unless "A" is in _consolidated_ or _bedrock_ stage, in which case "B" MAY be compatible with any version of "A" with a score of 801 or higher (and therefore at least in _consolidated_ stage).

 #### Alternative Decimal Format